function61/promswarmconnect/README.md

 This may be useful to you if you have other needs that also require you to expose Docker's port.
-For example I'm running [Portainer](https://www.portainer.io/) on my own computer and that needs to dial to Docker's socket in the server over TLS.
+For example I'm running [Portainer](https://www.portainer.io/) on my own computer and that needs to dial to Docker's socket over TLS from the outside world.

 Docker's socket needs to be exposed over HTTPS with a client cert authentication.
 We use [dockersockproxy](https://github.com/function61/dockersockproxy) for this.
 You can do the